Jhatka: Importance in Sikhism

-As stated in the official Khalsa Code of Conduct as well as the Sikh Rehat Maryada, Kutha meat is forbidden, and Sikhs are recommended to eat the jhatka form of meat.
+The official Khalsa Code of Conduct and the Sikh Rehat Maryada forbid the consumption of Kutha meat, and Sikhs are recommended to eat jhatka meat.

-In Sikhism, there are three objections to non-jhatka or kutha products: the first being the belief that sacrificing an animal in the name of God is ritualism and something to be avoided; the second being the belief that killing an animal with a slow bleeding method is inhumane; and the third being historic opposition of the right of ruling Muslims to impose its practices on non-Muslims.
-However, kutha meat doesn't include just Halal or Kosher meat but any meat produced by slow bleeding or the perceived religious sacrifice of animals, including meat from animals slaughtered ritualistically in Hinduism, for instance.
+In Sikhism, there are three objections to non-jhatka or kutha products: that sacrificing an animal in the name of God is ritualism and something to be avoided; that killing an animal with a slow bleeding method is inhumane; and historic opposition of the right of ruling Muslims to impose their practices on non-Muslims.
+Kutha meat includes not just Halal or Kosher meat but any meat produced by slow bleeding or the perceived religious sacrifice of animals, including meat from animals slaughtered ritualistically in Hinduism.

-Jhatka karna or jhatkaund refers to the instant severing of the head of an animal with a single stroke of any weapon, with the underlying intention of killing the animal whilst causing it minimal suffering.
+Jhatka karna or jhatkaund is the instant severing of the head of an animal with a single stroke of any weapon, with the underlying intention causing it minimal suffering.

 During the British Raj, the Sikhs began to assert their right to slaughter through Jhatka.
-When jhatka meat was not allowed in jails, and Sikhs detained for their part in the Akali movement resorted to violence and agitations to secure this right.
-Among the terms in the settlement between the Akalis and the Muslim Unionist government in Punjab in 1942 was that jhatka meat be continued by Sikhs.
+When jhatka meat was not allowed in jails, Sikhs detained for their part in the Akali movement resorted to violence and agitations to secure this right.
+Among the terms in the settlement between the Akalis and the Muslim Unionist government in Punjab in 1942 was that jhatka meat be allowed for Sikhs.

-On religious Sikh festivals, including Hola Mohalla and Vaisakhi, at the Hazur Sahib Nanded, and many other Sikh Gurdwaras, jhatka meat is offered as "mahaprasad" to all visitors in a Gurdwara.
+On Sikh religious festivals, including Hola Mohalla and Vaisakhi, at the Hazur Sahib Nanded, and many other Sikh Gurdwaras, jhatka meat is offered as "mahaprasad" to all visitors in a Gurdwara.
 This practice is considered to be unacceptable by modern Sikh sects who believe only lacto-vegetarian langar is supposed to be served inside gurudwaras after the introduction of Colonial-era "Mahants" and "Udasis" into Sikh Gurdwaras.

 Opposition

 Some Sikh organizations, such as the Akhand Kirtani Jatha, have their own codes of conduct regarding meat consumption.
 These organizations define kutha meat as any type of slaughtered meat, and eating meat of any type is forbidden aside from that which is slaughtered on religious festivals and individual "Akhand paht" three-day prayers.

-In early 1987 Kharkus issued a moral code banning the sale and consumption of meat and for jhatka shops to be closed.
+In early 1987 Kharkus issued a moral code banning the sale and consumption of meat and calling for jhatka shops to be closed.
 The ban led to much of Punjab being without meat and the closing of jhatka shops.
 Those who continued to sell or eat meat risked death and commonly would have their businesses destroyed and be killed.
 One survey found that there were no meat or tobacco shops between Amritsar and Phagwara.
-In the peak of the militancy, most of Punjab was meatless.
-Famous restaurants that served meat had removed it from their menu and denied ever serving it.
+At the peak of the militancy, most of Punjab was meatless.
+Famous restaurants that served meat removed it from their menu and denied ever serving it.
 The ban was popular among rural Sikhs.
 Kharkus justified the ban by saying, "No avatars, Hindu or Sikh, ever did these things.
 To eat meat is the job of rakshasas (demons) and we don't want people to become rakshasas."